FindMySchool LogoFindMySchool

 For families considering sixth form, the most useful questions are practical: which courses run reliably year to year, what entry requirements are applied for internal and external applicants, and how the school supports high-attaining students as well as those who need tighter structure.

 Year 7 admissions are coordinated through Worcestershire County Council, with countywide deadlines and a standardised offer date.
-For September 2026 entry, applications opened on 01 September 2025 and closed on 31 October 2025; offers were issued on 02 March 2026.
+For September 2027 entry, the current timetable gives an application deadline of 31 October 2026, with offers issued on 1 March 2027.

 Open events for the Year 7 intake typically fall in September, with sixth form open events typically in October.
-For the 2026/27 admissions cycle, the Worcestershire secondary admissions guide lists a Year 7 open evening for Wolverley on Tuesday 23 September 2025 and a sixth form open evening on Tuesday 21 October 2025.
-Families looking at the next cycle should treat those as a strong indicator of usual timing, then confirm the current year’s dates directly.
+Families looking at the next cycle should treat that as a strong indicator of usual timing, then confirm the current year’s dates directly with the school and local authority.

 The school’s own admissions timeline graphic reflects the same overall pattern: applications open in early September, close at the end of October, and offers are released in early March.